 The Three is Company podcast focuses on longer episodes in which Patreon supporters can decide some of the topics.
 So if you have a burning question that you want these veteran players to discuss, then subscribing to this show gives you the chance!
 You also get a chance each month to win a custom-painted miniature at higher tiers.
 This can then be used to pimp out your bookcase or Kallax unit, where you store the game and your LOTR books!
 Supporting this show allows the guys to upgrade their recording equipment and improve the show for all listeners.

 Vision of the Palantir: https://www.patreon.com/vision_of_the_palantir

 Last but not least, we have this wonderful website.
-Vision of the Palantir has been producing articles for over 3 years now, and continues to deliver analyses and other articles for players old and new.
+Vision of the Palantir has been producing articles for over 3 years now.
+It continues to deliver analyses and other articles for players old and new.
 Recently, we have also started to delve into video content, but I am not super confident that we will maintain that.
 But the blog still produces 6+ articles per month, which is well worth subscribing for.

-With that, the list is complete as far as I know.
+With that, the list is complete, as far as I know.
 If you know another active, international content creator who has a support program and who should be on this list, let me know!
 I wouldn’t want to exclude anyone from this list if they are helping out the wider community.
-And for those not able to support us financially, know that your words of encouragement on each post or episode is worth 10 times more!
+And for those not able to support us financially, know that your words of encouragement on each post or episode are worth 10 times more!
 Thanks for being an awesome community that is worth making content for.